Beata Baranowska | Quality Assurance | 27.04.2022

 In the context of the trends listed above, during a time of rapid transformation, today’s companies have to answer three key questions:

-Outsourcing quality management specialists may be the answer to these questions.
+Outsourcing QA processes may be the answer to these questions.
 However, let’s start by explaining a few basic concepts connected with QA.

 According to ISO 9000 Quality Assurance standards, it is the area of quality management aimed at ensuring that quality requirements will be met at a given company.